Hugius/FabiEngine3D/doc/markdown/TERRAIN_ENTITY.md

 ## 1. General

 - The terrain entity is a 3D object in 3D space.
-- The mesh of a terrain entity is generated with a height map.
+- The mesh of a terrain entity is generated using a height map.

 ## 2. Assets